 The benefits of design patterns will not come to full fruition unless they are directly integrated into the basic development activities of software engineers.
 In this paper, we elaborated on an approach in which design issues constitute the foundation of software development.
 Designs are provided as tangible design components that are embedded in an incremental and iterative design process.
 Classes represent designs only badly.
-They are too fine-grained and language-dependent.
+They are too finegrained and language-dependent.
 We believe that design composition provides the concepts and mechanisms that are necessary to make pattern-based software development more practical.
-Our approach does not contain a new design methodology, but rather it provides a means of reusing design knowledge and keeping relevant information about design issues in a software system.
+Our approach does not contain a new design methodology, but it provides a means of reusing design knowledge and keeping relevant information about design issues in a software system.
 There are several advantages of developing software with design components.
 Consider the goals we have mentioned in the introduction:

-increase in systematic design reuse

-Explicit availability of design expertise increases reuse at an abstraction level where it is much more effective than at the source code level.
+increase in systematic design reuse Explicit availability of design expertise increases reuse at an abstraction level where it is much more effective than at the source code level.
 Additionally, having explicit design information in many systems will allow us to gain additional insights about properties of good and bad designs.
 This will help in teaching design as well as in providing tool support for design checks, i.e., for spotting locations where indications of good or bad designs have been found.

 - decrease of implicit reuse of design flaws

-The fact that design is explicitly available makes design and code reviews much more productive.
+Design constraints can prohibit design flaws more effectively than the documentation of design patterns.
+The fact that the design is explicitly available also makes design and code reviews much more productive.
 Design experts can easily see whether components have been used for purposes they were or were not intended to, or whether a lack of such components indicates that the design can be improved.
 Without explicit information provided by design components the design review process is more tedious and less efficient.

 - less design blurring